Jump to:Page Content

 Sustainable Development of the Energy Sector in China: Challenges and Options

 Faculty leader: Henry Lee, Jassim M. Jaidah Director, Environment and Natural Resources Program

 The China Initiative addresses the environmental implications of energy policies in China and explores how China can manage these implications.
 Fellows work to identify and promote policies that will contribute to the thoughtful use of China's natural resources (e.g., water, land) and/or the adoption of cleaner and less carbon-intensive industrial and energy technologies.
-Research areas include, but are not limited to: analyzing the impact of energy and industrial policies on water scarcity; the technical, environmental, and economic implications of greater electrification of urban areas generally, and commercial and transportation systems specifically; and the environmental and structural impact of policies and programs affecting the electric utility and coal industries.
+Research areas include, but are not limited to: analyzing the impact of energy and industrial policies on water scarcity and air pollution; assessing polices to promote a low-carbon energy portfolio and an analysis of options to improve the efficient use of energy.
 Post-doctoral and mid-career candidates, especially those who speak Chinese, are particularly encouraged to apply.

 Innovation and Access to Technologies for Sustainable Development